jakobkreft/synchi/README.md

 - Use `synchi -v ...` to surface detailed tracing, including scan locations and remote commands.
 - When in doubt, run `synchi status` first; it takes the same code path as `sync` without mutating either root.
-- For reliable SSH behavior, prefer the `ssh://` form whenever you need non-default ports, user-less logins, or future SSH options.
+- Use the `ssh://` form for all remote roots.